V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 * Principled baker to bake vertex color
 * xatlas to bake uv map (delete and rename UVMap0)
 * Armature Viewport display: stick, names and in front.
 * PROBLEMS WITH HAIR.
-Need to have them naked.
+The humanoids need to have acessories, hair and clothing removed.

 # Workflow Rignet